• Jul 18, 2025

 10. Is it required to register to enter the Tirupati Temple?

-Online registration is required for specific darshan (pilgrimage) types at Tirupati Temple, such as the Special Entry Darshan (SED).
+Online registration is required for certain darshan (pilgrimage) types at Tirupati Temple, including the Special Entry Darshan (SED).
 While free, Sarva Darshan is available without prior booking, which involves a long waiting time.